-BOTTOM LINE: Despite an urgent need, many clinicians have not obtained DEA X-waivers.
-Becoming X-waivered can broaden access to life-saving and life-enhancing buprenorphine for the treatment of OUD, and can be clinically satisfying for clinicians.
+BOTTOM LINE: Prescribing buprenorphine can broaden access to life-saving and life-enhancing treatment for OUD, and can be clinically satisfying for clinicians.

 Harm reduction

 Harm reduction is an approach that aims to reduce negative consequences associated with drug use.
 Harm reduction aligns with the goal of care for many chronic diseases: to prevent acute and chronic complications and improve functionality and wellbeing.
 Importantly, harm reduction does not require abstinence.
 Thus, the harm reduction approach broadens the scope of what primary care clinicians can offer their patients who use drugs and provides effective interventions for patients who do not want or are not ready for abstinence.
 As reviewed below, harm reduction is evidenced-based, effective, and safe.